 For shoes, I have a pair of comfortable sneakers that are also on trend, and a pair of comfortable flats with plenty of cushioning.
 If you have room, you may wish to also include a pair of truly athletic shoes or a pair of ankle boots that have great support and can take a beating.
 Consider wearing your biggest shoes on the plane to save space in your suitcase.

 A pair of classic sunglasses like Wayfarers or aviators are perennially chic in many countries around the world.
 If in doubt when it comes to accessories, go simple and classic.

 Treat this as a Guide, not Gospel

 The above capsule wardrobe is simply a guide to have you start thinking about what is already in your closet that would work for your vacation.
-Likely you already own many similar pieces, and just need a couple items to fill holes and make the capsule cohesive.
+Likely you already own many similar pieces and just need a couple of items to fill holes and make the capsule cohesive.
 Try on your travel capsule wardrobe before leaving.
 Envision outfits, even write them down so know you’re ready for whatever events are on your itinerary.
 Keep your capsule wardrobe simple and you can blend into any situation, even ones you didn’t expect.
 Have a blast on your vacation!